Domain VI: Implement and Evaluate Culturally Responsive and Socially Just Change Processes

 [Permanent link: https://crsjguide.pressbooks.com/chapter/cc16/#genderability]

-Each person should make up a case scenario that demonstrates how power might play out for Sarah.
+Now, let’s apply our understanding of power to a client scenario.
+Each person should make up a story that demonstrates how power might play out for Sarah.
 Be creative and extend this story in any direction you like.

 Sarah is 79 years old.
 She lives on her own with three cats in a small bungalow in the inner city.
 Sarah’s husband died three years ago.
 Both of their parents narrowly escaped the Holocaust in Germany.
 They never had any children.